Hirnbix/captain-holetooth/README.md

 ## Captain Holetooth - the Videogame!
 All characters & story elements © Oliver Rühl 2017

 The "Captain Holetooth" explorative platformer lives in a unique, story packed world.
 A cast of amazing characters helps Captain Holetooth to defend the "magic candy" (working title).

-* Deep backstory, rich world
+* Deep backstory, rich world , fun characters
 * Explorative nature is appealing to many audiences
 * Characters are revealed during gameplay
 * Episodic content or chapters are planned (at least 5 short chapters are already written)
 * Godot Engine powered and an Alpha Version is already available for **Mac, Android, Linux, PC.**